 Senior Living Tech Startup K4Connect is Bringing 1,400 Amazon Echo Shows to North Carolina Assisted Living Communities

 More than 1,400 Amazon Echo Show 8 smart displays will be set up across approximately 1,200 North Carolina assisted living communities by the end of the month.
-Senior lifestyle tech developer K4Connect is working with non-profit North Carolina Assisted Living Association (NCALA) to distribute the smart displays appropriately.
+Senior lifestyle tech developer K4Connect is working with the non-profit North Carolina Assisted Living Association (NCALA) to distribute the smart displays appropriately.
 The hope is the devices will raise the spirits of residents and make it easier to for them to keep in touch with their loved ones during the ongoing COVID-19 pandemic.

 When the COVID-19 pandemic began, North Carolina’s assisted living homes quickly started adjusting to try and keep residents and staff safe.
 When the federal CARES Act passed in late spring, NCALA helped get personal protective equipment and other medical care equipment to the hundreds of assisted living communities in the state.
 But, even with physical safety measures in place, the health of many residents started to fade.